brn-dev/swarm-bots/cartpole/README.md

 # Cartpole

-This subpackage is used for testing the mujoco environment and training algorithms
+This subpackage is used for experimenting with the mujoco physics environment and reinforcement training algorithms